willdurand/cwrm/README.md

 The module creates its own WiFi network, and then acts as a captive portal, redirecting everything to `192.168.10.1`.
 A simplistic web page is served to control the camera.

+### Development

+The source code can be found in the `cwrm/` folder (Arduino IDE requires the same name for both the main sketch and directory names).
+You can compile the firmware using `make` (recommended):

+    $ make clean
+    $ make

+You will need [html-minifier](https://github.com/kangax/html-minifier) installed to compile the HTML code and generate the `cwrm/cwrm_generated.h` file:

+    $ npm install html-minifier -g
+    $ make compile-html

 ## Similar projects